arjit-32/Computer-Science-Primer/src/content/articles/distributed-1.md

 ---
 title: Introduction to Distributed Systems
-meta_title: Introduction to Distributed Systems in 2025
+meta_title: Introduction to Distributed Systems | CS Primer
 description: Understand the foundational concepts of distributed systems.
 Explore the architecture, components, and challenges of building distributed systems in 2025.
 author: Arjit Sharma
 series: ["distributed"]